-- Practice social distancing by keeping a distance of 6 feet between you and others when possible. - Wear a face covering over your nose and mouth. - · Avoid close contact with people who are sick. - Wash your hands often, with soap and water, for at least 20 seconds. - If you don't have access to soap and water, use hand sanitizer with at least 60 percent alcohol, rubbing your hands until dry. - Avoid touching your face, especially your eyes, nose, and mouth. - Clean and disinfect frequently touched surfaces using disinfectant wipes. - Wash your hands after shaking hands with others or handling cash. - · Get adequate sleep. - Drink plenty of purified water. - Try to eat a well-balanced diet, avoiding sugar.
+- Practice social distancing by keeping a distance of 6 feet between you and others when possible. - Wear a face covering over your nose and mouth. - Avoid close contact with people who are sick. - Self-monitor for symptoms such as cough and fever. - Wash your hands often, with soap and water, for at least 20 seconds. - If you don't have access to soap and water, use hand sanitizer with at least 60 percent alcohol, rubbing your hands until dry. - Avoid touching your face, especially your eyes, nose, and mouth. - Clean and disinfect frequently touched surfaces using disinfectant wipes. - Wash your hands after shaking hands with others or handling cash. - Get adequate sleep. - Drink plenty of purified water. - Try to eat a well-balanced diet, avoiding sugar.